bolon667/SGDK_PlatformerStudio/README.md

 # Warning
 This programm in early development, if you will get bugs, tell me about them in **Issues** tab

-# Games created on this studio.
+# Games created in this studio.

 **[Platformer Test1](https://bolon667.itch.io/platformer-test1)**